Activate your license

 ModPageSpeed 2.0 uses a two-layer licensing approach:

-2. Ed25519 license token — A cryptographic token that identifies you as a licensed customer.
-Both the nginx interceptor and the Factory Worker verify this token on startup.
-If the token is missing, invalid, or expired, the software logs a warning and continues operating normally.
+- Ed25519 license token — A cryptographic token that identifies you as a licensed customer.
+Both the nginx interceptor and the worker verify this token on startup.
+If the token is missing, invalid, or expired, the worker stops optimizing and nginx falls back to pass-through.
+The admin console and management endpoints remain accessible so you can install or refresh a token.

-The token is not DRM.
-It exists so the software can display your license status in the web console and logs.
+The token is a signed identity record — customer, plan, expiry — that the software reads on startup to display license status in the web console and logs.

 Token Format